hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1398

 Say, “Can any of your [so-called] partners originate creation then repeat it?”
-Say, “Allah originates creation then repeats it.
+Say, “Allah originates creation and then repeats it.
 How are you then deluded [from the truth]?”

 # 1399